Secure your booking for £26 (T&Cs Apply)

 There are lots of places to visit throughout North Wales that are perfect for a family day out.
 Here are some ideas below:

-- There are many historical Cadw locations across North Wales which include Harlech Castle, Beaumaris Castle and more.
+• There are many historical Cadw locations across North Wales, which include Harlech Castle, Beaumaris Castle and more.
 They often host fun family events such as medieval days and storytelling experiences.
 Find one near your holiday cottage here.

-- Manorafon Farm Park is another popular destination for families, with lots of adorable animals to meet and a brand-new dinosaur trail to explore.
-Centrally located in North Wales, you can book your tickets online and discover what events they have on here.
+• Manorafon Farm Park is another popular destination for families, with lots of adorable animals to meet and a brand-new dinosaur trail to explore.
+Centrally located in North Wales, you can book your tickets online and discover what events they have on here

-- On Anglesey, Mr Holt’s Melin Llynon chocolate factory is home to everything from an escape room to the Mônut – a delicious delicacy that comes in many mouthwatering flavours.
+• On Anglesey, Mr Holt’s Melin Llynon chocolate factory is home to everything from an escape room to the Mônut – a delicious delicacy that comes in many mouthwatering flavours.

-- Llandudno is home to a variety of attractions that little ones will love – from the classic arcade experience to tobogganing and cable car rides at the Great Orme.
+• Llandudno is home to a variety of attractions that little ones will love – from the classic arcade experience to tobogganing and cable car rides at the Great Orme.

 North Wales cottages for family-friendly breaks over summer

 As well as the different summer events in North Wales, there’s a range of activities to do and fun to be had on the beaches and in the mountains.
 Build sandcastles, enjoy BBQs and feast on picnics with spellbinding lakeside views.
-Our collection of holiday cottages throughout North Wales are perfect for a family escape during the school holidays.
-If you’rfe bringing along your four-legged friend, browse our pet-friendly cottages, or check out our guide to holiday cottages with direct beach access if you want maximum time on the beach during your trip.
+Our collection of summer holiday cottages throughout North Wales is perfect for a family escape during the school holidays.
+If you’re bringing along your four-legged friend, browse our pet-friendly cottages, or check out our guide to holiday cottages with direct beach access if you want maximum time on the beach during your trip.